IHE/ITI.Finance/input/pagecontent/volume-1.md

 in the IHE Technical Frameworks General Introduction [Appendix A: Actors](https://profiles.ihe.net/GeneralIntro/ch-A.html) and [Appendix B: Transactions](https://profiles.ihe.net/GeneralIntro/ch-B.html).

-Figure 1:XX.1-1 shows the actors directly involved in the FAIS Profile and the relevant transactions between them.
-If needed for context, other actors that may be indirectly involved due to their participation in other related profiles are shown in dotted lines.
-Actors which have a mandatory grouping are shown in conjoined boxes.

 * Actors
   * [Beneficiary Requestor](#beneficiary-requestor)
   * [Beneficiary Manager](#beneficiary-manager)